goblinfactory/ra-htmx-hono-picocss-2024/README.md

 ```

 Press `b`, to open browser and test the app.
 Make code changes, and just hit refresh in the browser.

+## Do not use this project for production!

+`Demo secrets are hard coded so that you can clone the project and run it.
+Move all secrets to Keyvault, env variables and change them!`

 ## Random notes